- WHERE TO STAY

 If you are not travelling beyond zones 1 to 3, a standard individual Oyster Card is cheaper than than the Group Travelcard.

-You can only buy Group Travelcards on the day of travel or in advance from Visit Britain (see below).
+You can buy Group Travelcards on the day of travel or in advance from Visit Britain or the TFL website (see below).

 Buying in London there is a restricted list of outlets (compared with other public transport tickets) that you can purchase from.